Financial Aid Office

 Fax: (530) 283-4659

-Alyia Pilgrim, Financial Aid Specialist - Available by phone or Zoom Monday and Friday 8:30 AM - 4:30 PM and available in the Financial Aid Office Tuesday through Thursday 8:00 AM - 4:30 PM.
+Alyia Pilgrim, Financial Aid Specialist - Available by phone or Zoom Monday through Thursday 8:30 AM - 4:30 PM and available in the Financial Aid Office Monday through Thursday 8:00 AM - 5:00 PM.
+The Financial Aid office is closed on Fridays during the months of June and July.

 - Email: firstname.lastname@example.org; Office Phone: (530) 283-0202 ext.
 603; Google Voice Phone: (530) 616-8231 (call or text)

-Andre van der Velden, Director of Financial Aid - Available by phone Monday through Friday 8:00 AM - 4:30 PM
+Andre van der Velden, Director of Financial Aid - Available by phone or Zoom Monday through Thursday 8:30 AM - 4:30 PM and available in the office Monday through Thursday 8:00 AM - 5:00 PM.
+The Financial Aid office is closed on Fridays during the months of June and July.

 - Email: email@example.com; Office Phone: (530) 283-0202 ext.
 241